OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  *Tolerance* – the simulation tolerance.

+- *DASSL Options*

 -  *Compiler Flags (Optional)* – the optional C compiler flags.

 -  *Number of Processors* – the number of processors used to build the simulation.

+-  *Build Only* – only builds the class.

 -  *Launch Transformational Debugger* – launches the transformational debugger.

 -  *Launch Algorithmic Debugger* – launches the algorithmic debugger.